Pheasant Identification Guide

 Female pheasants (hens) are smaller with a shorter tail.
 They are paler in colour without any of the bright head markings.
 Juvenile pheasants look similar to the female.

-During courtship male pheasants will perform a dance around the female with their wings trailing on the ground.
+During courtship, the male pheasant performs a dance around the female with his wings trailing on the ground.
 Once the female begins to incubate eggs he will ignore her.

 Nesting occurs between March and August peaking between April and June.
 Pheasants lay 8-14 olive coloured eggs, which are incubated for 22-25 days.